 Next, with the upcoming holiday season in mind, we worked in the kitchen.
 Starting with the kitchen table, we worked our way around the room.
 We cleared counters and organized the junk drawer.

 A possible future project – organizing two upstairs closets, one of which is named Beauregard.
 Really!

 Simone and I had some time to focus on the kitchen.
 Husband Ron was away for the day and we had the house to ourselves.
 We started at one end, first straightening a small bookshelf holding a phone, cookbooks and other items.
 We next worked on cupboards.
 Starting at the top of each, we placed items that aren’t used very often on the top shelves.
 We reserved the “most valuable real estate” (the lowest shelves) for things used most – measuring cups, plates, etc.

 Our time together used up, she looked around, smiled and said that she was pleased with her “new” kitchen.
 Success!

 Lori’s major job involves caring for cancer patients.
 She also works with color clients.
 Her retired husband is a very skilled woodworker.
 Pieces in their lovely home look like they’re from a high-end furniture store.
-Like most of my clients, she’s busy.
+Like most clients, she’s busy.
 We worked together on a beautiful Saturday morning, first in the kitchen.
 A few drawers below a countertop needed reorganizing.
 We worked from top to bottom, moving things around.